jennyarizona2/elastic-setup/multi-node/first_node.md

 ```bash
 cluster.name: elastic-test-cluster
 ```
 4. By default, Elasticsearch runs on localhost.
-In order for Elasticsearch instances on other nodes to be able to join the cluster, you’ll need to set up Elasticsearch to run on a routable, external IP address.
+In order for Elasticsearch instances on other nodes to be able to join the cluster, you’ll need to set up Elasticsearch to run on a routable IP address.

-Uncomment the line #network.host: 192.168.0.1 and replace the default address with the value that you copied from the ifconfig command output.
+Uncomment the line #network.host: 192.168.0.1 and replace the default address with the value that you copied from the ifconfig command output (or ip add).
 For example:
 ```bash
 network.host: (the ip address of the server 'private ip shown using the ip add command' example: 172.31.1.17)
 ```